c-yuwei/IndividualConnectome/README.md

 These examples are intended to demonstrate:
 - extraction of ROI values from preprocessed PET or T1-weighted MRI
 - extraction of regional PDFs from preprocessed PET or T1-weighted MRI
-- construction of individual similarity connectomes
+- construction of individual connectomes
-- graph-theoretical analysis
-- neural-network classification with variables of interest

-The exact example script names and study folders will be documented here as the repository structure is finalised.

 ## Software compilation